archethic-foundation/project-management/sprint_12/sprint_12_summary.md

 #### AE Website:
 - Tech update section: Improve look and feel
 - Website architecture (hidden files) to be redesigned
+- like in production, synchronize the preprod branch to the preprod environment (http redirection to be added)
+- Integrate in main page Nodes worldmap emplacement

 #### AE Wallet:
 - Optimize UI in onboarding process
+- Increase the nb of tx on the main screen
+- Change Account (If users change account before loading the keychains)
 - Bug bounty tracking and fixing important bugs

 ### Scope